Medically reviewed by Drugs.com. Last updated on Oct 27, 2022.

 - The person who just had the ear drops should stay on their side for at least one minute.
 Repeat the above steps if both ears are infected.

-- When you have completed your course of therapy (usually 7 days), throw away the medicine that you did not use.
+- When you have completed your course of therapy (usually 7 days), throw away any unused medicine.

-To help clear up your infection completely, keep using this medicine for the full time of treatment, even if your symptoms have disappeared.
+To help clear up your infection completely, keep using this medicine for the full time of treatment, even if you or your child feel better after the first few doses.
+The infection may not clear up if you stop using the medicine too soon.
 Do not miss any doses.
-If the ear drops are not used for as long as the doctor recommended your infection can return.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.